George Spahn: Manson Family

 Spahn is chiefly remembered for his association with the Manson Family, due to his tolerance of the Manson group's residence on his property.
 Spahn housed Charles Manson and his followers at the ranch from 1968 on.
 The 1969 Tate–LaBianca murders by Manson's devotees were allegedly hatched at the Spahn Ranch.

 Manson persuaded Spahn to permit "the Family" to live at his ranch.
 Manson ordered the women in the group to clean and cook for the nearly blind 80-year-old.
 The women also acted as seeing eye guides for Spahn.
 Spahn nicknamed all the Manson girls, including Squeaky, Sadie Mae, and Ouisch.
 According to Manson Family member Paul Watkins, Mansonite Lynette "Squeaky" Fromme got her nickname because of the sound she made when Spahn ran his hand up her thigh.
 Family member Charles Watson has written that his own nickname, "Tex", was given to him by Spahn, who recognized his Texas accent.

 Spahn lived for five years after the murders.
-For the first year he still stayed on the ranch with some of the women of the Manson Family until it was destroyed in a large wildfire in September 1970.
+For the first year he stayed on the ranch with some of the women of the Manson Family until it was destroyed in a large wildfire in September 1970.
 He was eventually admitted to the Sherwood Convalescent Hospital in Van Nuys, where he died on September 22, 1974, at the age of 85.
 He was buried in Eternal Valley Memorial Park in nearby Newhall.